Stochastic Evolution of Primordial Black Holes to near-extremality in EFTs of Gravity: Results

 As a reference point for quantifying the impact of EFT corrections, we first evaluate the fraction of trajectories reaching $\chi_\text{max}$ in the baseline case $\eta=\lambda=\tilde\lambda=0$.
 Ref. \cite{Taylor:2024fvf} found approximately $22\%$ of black holes evolving to true extremality ($\chi = 1$), whereas, in our setup, we observe about $24.7\%$ reach $\chi_\text{max} = 0.99$, hereafter referred to as near-extremal black holes (NEBHs).
 This enhanced fraction is expected, as the introduction of an effective cutoff replaces the strict extremality condition, permitting a larger set of trajectories to meet the near-extremal criterion before the evolution is halted.
 We expect this fraction to decrease toward the semiclassical value if the evolution were extended all the way to $\chi_{\rm ext}$.

 In the presence of EFT corrections, the fraction of NEBHs lies within $24.6\%$–$24.9\%$.
 The distribution of these fractions across the sampled phase space is shown in Fig.~\ref{fig:extremal_fraction}.
 To provide a clearer visualization of the structure of the parameter space, we present two complementary perspectives of the same dataset corresponding to two different azimuthal viewing angles.
+In Fig. \ref{fig2}, we plot the fraction of PBHs that evolve to $\chi=\chi_\text{max}$ for a range of different $\eta$'s with $\lambda=\tilde \lambda=0$.

 We next examine the evolution of representative individual trajectories, considering the following cases: (i) a PBH in GR evolving to near extremality; (ii) a PBH in GR evaporating completely before becoming near extremal; (iii) a PBH in the EFT corrected theory that evolves to near extremality; and (iv) a PBH in the EFT corrected theory that evaporates completely prior to reaching near extremality.
 In Fig.~\ref{fig:trajectories}, we plot the evolution of the dimensionless spin parameter $\chi$, the angular momentum $J$, and the black hole temperature $T$ versus mass during the evaporation process.